 For traffic and network engineering of IP networks with regards to ECN domains, the H.248 MG may play the role of an ECN-capable IP host endpoint or be located within the ECN IP path, as introduced in clause 6.1.
 ECN defines multiple code points for ECN marking in case of ECN Capable Transport (ECT), termed as ECT(0), ECT(1) and ECT(random) code points.

-For traffic and network engineering of IP networks with regards to ECN domains, the ECT code point options and the various possible MG behaviour may lead to different ECN interworking scenarios.
+For traffic and network engineering of IP networks with regards to ECN domains, the ECT code point options and the various possible MG behaviours may lead to different ECN interworking scenarios.
 Some basic network configurations are illustrated below.

 Figure 7 provides the example of a peering scenario.
 For instance, there may be different ECT code points in use in each ECN domain.
 The H.248 MG may then be requested to remark ECN code points in case of the end-to-end ECN control loop approach (option I.2 below).